-Is Martin's Famous Pastry Shoppe 8 Long Potato Rolls healthy?
-A closer look at the label
+Martin's Famous Pastry Shoppe 8 Long Potato Rolls ingredients: what the label says

 Illustration for a label review of Martin's Famous Pastry Shoppe 8 Long Potato Rolls